benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	}

 ### Service Controller
 This is the front controller for our service.
-We can construct our dependencies to inject into various resources, and wire up the routes to different resource functions.
+We can construct our dependencies to inject into various resources and wire up the routes to different resource functions.

 	type TodoService struct {
 	}

 	func (s *TodoService) Run() {
-		connectionString := cfg.DbUser + ":" + cfg.DbPassword + "@tcp(" + cfg.DbHost + ":3306)/" + cfg.DbName + "?charset=utf8&parseTime=True"

 		// we'll pass in configuration later
 		connectionString := "user:pass@tcp(localhost:3306)/Todo?charset=utf8&parseTime=True"

 		db, _ := gorm.Open("mysql", connectionString)